rcrowe/Style-Guide-Sphinx/style-guide/source/php/style.rst

 Style
 #####

-PHP code should use the `Allman <http://en.wikipedia.org/wiki/Indent_style#Allman_style>`_ style of indenting, where braces are placed on their own line by themselves and indented to the same level as the control statement.
+PHP code should use a variation on the `K&R <http://en.wikipedia.org/wiki/Indent_style#K.26R_style>`_ style of indenting.
+The difference are highlighted below.

 Classes & Methods
 =================